-What is DTG and DTF?
+What is DTG Printing?

-Direct-to-garment (DTG) printing is basically digital printing onto a garment, the same way you’d normally print a document on your desktop printer.
-You’ll first digitize a design into the system, then a raster image processor (RIP) software translates it into a set of instructions the printer can use to print it out.
+Direct-to-garment (DTG) printing is digital printing onto a garment, the same way you’d normally print a document on your desktop printer.
+You’ll first need to digitize a design into the system, then a raster image processor (RIP) software translates it into a set of instructions the printer can use to print it out.

 Comparing DTG and DTF